nooxx/WebAuthn/README.md

 * **Does this store the user fingerprints, PINs or patterns in my site?**

+No, these are stored on-device and remain there.

-No. WebAuthn only stores a cryptographic public key generated randomly by the device.
+WebAuthn only stores a cryptographic public key generated randomly by the device.

-* **Can a phishing site steal WebAuthn credentials and use them in my site to impersonate an user?**
+* **Can a phishing site steal WebAuthn credentials and use them in my site to impersonate a user?**

-No. WebAuthn _kills the phishing_ because, unlike passwords, the private key never leaves the device, and the key-pair is bound to the top-most domain it was registered.
+No, WebAuthn _kills the phishing_.

+Unlike passwords, the private key never leaves the device, and the key-pair is bound to the top-most domain it was registered.

-An user bing _phished_ at `staetbank.com` won't be able to login with a key made on the legit site `statebank.com`, as the device won't be able to find it.
+A user being _phished_ at `staetbank.com` won't be able to log in with a key made on the legit site `statebank.com`, as the device won't be able to find it.

 * **Can WebAuthn data identify a particular device?**

 No, unless explicitly [requested](https://www.w3.org/TR/webauthn-2/#attestation-conveyance) and consented.

-This package doesn't support other attestation conveyances than `none`, so it's never transmitted.
+This package doesn't support other attestation conveyances than `none`, so that data is not received by the app.

 * **Are my user's classic passwords safe?**

 Yes, as long you are hashing them as you should.
 This is done by Laravel by default.

-You can also [disable them](#password-fallback).
+You can also [disable them](#password-fallback) and make your site only compatible with WebAuthn.

 * **Can a user register two or more different _devices_ for the same account?**

 Yes.

-* **Can a user register two or more credentials in the same device?**
+* **Can a user register two or more _credentials_ in the same device?**

 Not by default, but [you can enable it](#multiple-credentials-per-device).